First Nations - Land Rights and Environmentalism in British Columbia

 Photo: Ian McAllister (text added)

 The $120 million Coast Opportunities Fund dedicated to protecting nature in the Great Bear Rainforest has become a coverup for the continuing "sustained" development agenda by international resource extraction corporations.
 Typical is the pro big business article which uses an image of a bear to greenwash its species killing intent (left).
 While the article claims "business as usual for big logging" is a matter of the past, the opposite is true.
 Chief Qwatsinas warns the players: "Nuxalk ancestral lands and rights remain a 'Land and Rights Question,' they are still unceded, untreatied, and not extinguished today.
 No other party has the mandate or authority to negotiate on behalf of the Nuxalk; we have never given this consent.
 These Ecosytem Based Management plans and policies were done without consulting us.
-If they are like the Forest Practices Code with a few more frills, then history may repeat itself" Statement to the Press.
+If they are like the Forest Practices Code with a few more frills, then history may repeat itself" Press Statement.

 AKU Poster Gallery on BC at "Viva Touristika" in Rostock (click on posters to enlarge)